 Loki is master of the grey-zone.
 In the Norse myths He walks a fine line between helping and betrayal.
 For the most part He’s the Retriever, the Gift Giver, the genial Companion.
 But He is also the One Who arranged Balder’s death (if you go solely by the Eddas – in Gesta Danorum it’s purely Hoder), the One Who understands that all cycles must come to an end in order for new growth and life to begin.
 In order for Change to be brought about sometimes we have to learn to let go.

 Loki is behind every decision for growth that involves radical change and letting go.
-In both the metaphysical and literal sense, some things we know and love become what holds us back from stepping into a more transformative phase of growth.
-Sometimes we walk a path in a certain field, with certain people beside us, with certain thought patterns or behaviours, and to move onto the next stage we must learn to walk without them.
+In both the metaphysical and literal sense, some things we know and love become what keeps us from stepping into a more transformative phase of growth.
+To move onto the next stage we have to learn to walk without them.

 Please read the full article by Kyaza/ HeathenWoman.
 I found it really confirmed a lot of what I’ve been learning about Loki over the last three and a half years, and also since certain things have happened this year.
 I have been sitting on a draft article for well over a week and Kyaza has given me the courage to look at it again and maybe post it.